ReiNoIkari/Morphological-Image-Processing/Bibliography/Step #2 JS Implementation/Implementation.md

 To summarize this approach, we had to convert our two images(the one we are working on, and the kernel image) in Traster so we could work more easily with predefine properties.
 From here, we had to parse our entire image using the kernel and for each pixel in the original image that have the same value as the center pixel of our kernel check if from this set of corrdinates, if the both the kernel and the image has the same neighbors.
 If so then, we just needed to light off the neighbors pixels if that was the case and return an eroded image.

 The main function of the erode process if *erode(img,struct)*.
-It takes as input 2 parameters, the first one if the image that need to be eroded, the second argument if an image of the structurent element you wish to erode your image with.
+It takes as input 2 parameters, the first one if the image that need to be eroded,the second argument if an image of the structurent element you wish to erode your image with.
 This functions acts like a main, in the regard that apart from creating a copy of the original image(so we don't work in the original one) it will call two functions : *erode_process(r_img,struct)* and *process_operation_erode(r_output)* and return an eroded image.
 We will describe those function below.

 In order to do the erode operation, *process_operation_erode(raster,struct)* is the first function call.
 The first step if to determine the number of the foreground pixels that are present in our kernel, we use for this the map function in such a way that we scan all the kernek and if a pixel as a value of 255, then we add a +1 to a constant named "values_foreground".
 The number of this constant is then egual to the number of foreground pixel in our kernel.